-8. The Committee notes the efforts made by Hong Kong, China to improve its antidiscrimination legislation, including the adoption of the Discrimination Legislation (Miscellaneous Amendments) Ordinance 2020 and the Sex Discrimination (Amendment) Ordinance 2021.
-The Committee, however, remains concerned about the persisting lacuna in the existing anti-discrimination framework in providing protection against all forms of discrimination based on all prohibited grounds of discrimination, including age, sexual orientation and gender identity, in all spheres, and the fragmentary approach of Hong Kong, China to address it.
-In this context, the Committee regrets the explicit intention of Hong Kong, China not to adopt comprehensive anti-discrimination legislation.
+8. The Committee notes the efforts made by Hong Kong, China, to improve its anti-discrimination legislation, including the adoption of the Discrimination Legislation (Miscellaneous Amendments) Ordinance 2020 and the Sex Discrimination (Amendment) Ordinance 2021.
+The Committee, however, remains concerned about the persisting lacuna in the existing anti-discrimination framework with regard to protection against all forms of discrimination based on all prohibited grounds of discrimination, including age, sexual orientation and gender identity, in all spheres, and the fragmentary approach of Hong Kong, China, to addressing it.
+In this context, the Committee regrets the explicit intention of Hong Kong, China, not to adopt comprehensive anti-discrimination legislation.
 Furthermore, the Committee is concerned that a minimal number of racial discrimination complaints have been filed with the Equal Opportunities Commission despite the reportedly frequent incidents of racial discrimination experienced by migrant workers, and that none of the discrimination claims brought before the Commission under the four anti-discrimination ordinances has been successful (arts.
 2, 3, 25 and 26).

-9. The Committee urges Hong Kong, China to reconsider its position and take concrete steps to adopt comprehensive anti-discrimination legislation that prohibits all forms of direct, indirect and multiple discrimination, based on all prohibited grounds of discrimination, including age, sexual orientation and gender identity in all public and private spheres.
-Hong Kong, China should enhance the capacity and effectiveness of the Equal Opportunities Commission to competently carry out its complaint handling and other mandates.
+9. The Committee urges Hong Kong, China, to reconsider its position and to take concrete steps to adopt comprehensive anti-discrimination legislation that prohibits all forms of direct, indirect and multiple discrimination, based on all prohibited grounds of discrimination, including age, sexual orientation and gender identity in all public and private spheres.
+Hong Kong, China, should enhance the capacity and effectiveness of the Equal Opportunities Commission to competently carry out its complaints-handling and other mandates.

-Discrimination against lesbian, gay, bi-sexual, transgender and intersex persons
+Discrimination against lesbian, gay, bisexual, transgender and intersex persons

-10. The Committee is concerned about the lack of efforts made by Hong Kong, China to sensitize its population to the effects of discrimination based on sexual orientation and gender identity on the affected persons.
-It is also concerned about the absence of a legal framework to address discrimination, harassment, hate speech and hate crimes continuously faced by lesbian, gay, bi-sexual, transgender and intersex persons.
-It is also concerned that, despite setting up an inter-departmental working group on gender recognition in 2014, no progress has been made towards drafting a gender-recognition law and transgender persons continue to be required to undergo surgery in order to have their gender marker changed in their identity documents (arts.
+10. The Committee is concerned about the lack of effort made by Hong Kong, China, to raise awareness among its population of the effects of discrimination based on sexual orientation and gender identity on victims.
+It is also concerned about the absence of a legal framework to address the discrimination, harassment, hate speech and hate crimes that lesbian, gay, bisexual, transgender and intersex persons continuously face.
+It is further concerned that, despite an interdepartmental working group on gender recognition having been established in 2014, no progress has been made towards drafting a law on gender recognition, and transgender persons continue to be required to undergo surgery in order to have their gender marker changed in their identity documents (arts.
 2, 25 and 26).

-(a) Intensify its efforts to combat discrimination against lesbian, gay, bisexual, transgender and intersex persons, including by conducting public awarenessraising campaigns;

-(b) Adopt a legal framework to explicitly prohibit and prevent discrimination, harassment, hate speech and hate crimes against lesbian, gay, bi-sexual, transgender and intersex persons, ensure that all such cases are thoroughly investigated, prosecuted and sanctioned, and provide access to effective remedies for victims;

-(c) Put in place a quick, transparent and accessible procedure for legal gender recognition of transgender persons and immediately discontinue the policy of requiring medically unnecessary gender reassignment surgery.
+- (a) Intensify its efforts to combat discrimination against lesbian, gay, bisexual, transgender and intersex persons, including by conducting public awareness-raising campaigns; - (b) Adopt a legal framework to explicitly prohibit and prevent discrimination, harassment, hate speech and hate crimes against lesbian, gay, bisexual, transgender and intersex persons, ensure that all such cases are thoroughly investigated, prosecuted and sanctioned, and provide access to effective remedies for victims; - (c) Put in place a quick, transparent and accessible procedure for the legal gender recognition of transgender persons and immediately discontinue the policy of requiring medically unnecessary gender-reassignment surgery.